 A number of contaminants pose a concern for drinking water quality, both for public drinking water systems (facilities serving 25 or more people a day) and for individual wells.
 EPA establishes drinking water standards for more than 90 contaminants.
 Public drinking water systems are required by Federal law to monitor regularly to assure compliance with EPA standards, and in Maryland, these standards apply also to wells serving individual homes.
-However, individual wells are typically tested only when the well is first drilled; any subsequent testing is at the discretion of the homeowner.
+However, individual wells are typically tested only for limited contaminants (bacteria and nitrates) when the well is first drilled; any subsequent testing is at the discretion of the homeowner.